Open enrollment begins!

 Q: Can I get my shares back that I gifted to my descendants now that they can get their own?

 No. ANCSA only allows gifting laterally to brothers and sisters, and downward.
 Once those shares have been gifted, they cannot be returned to the original shareholder.

 Q: Now that the amendment passed, will my dividend distributions get smaller?

 The Board and Management intend to maintain its expectation of ‘predictable and ever-increasing dividends/distributions.’
 However, the initial enrollment of shareholder descendants will have a large impact on dividends/distributions.
 Because funds will be distributed to a larger number of shares outstanding, and because the distribution is dependent on Corporate & Trust financial health, a smaller distribution per share may result.

 Q: What will be the financial impact on Choggiung?

 The financial impact depends on the number of descendants who enroll.
 Having more shareholders means administrative costs will increase, and dividends will be distributed among a larger number of shareholders.

-Q: Will I receive past distributions?
+Q: When I receive my Class B stock, will I receive past distributions?